On Countable SFT Covers of Sparse Multidimensional Shift Spaces: Construction toolbox

 \section{Construction toolbox}

-In this section we present several auxiliary constructions of countable SFTs that are used as part of the main construction.
-Many of them were used in some form in~\cite{To20}, but we restate them here both for completeness and for ease of reuse.
+In this section we present several auxiliary constructions of countable SFTs that are used to prove Theorems~\ref{thm:main} and~\ref{thm:main2}.
+Many of them were first used in some form in~\cite{To20}, but we restate them here both for completeness and for ease of reuse.

 Our most fundamental building block is the grid shift, a standard example of a nontrivial two-dimensional SFT.
-In our constructions it acts as a way of transferring information from one part of a configuration to everywhere else, as a scaffold on which we can implement computation, and as a ``clock'' that periodically resets said computation.
+In our constructions it acts as a way of transferring information from one part of a configuration to everywhere else, as a scaffold on which we can implement computation and various geometric gadgets, and as a ``clock'' that periodically resets said computation.

 \begin{example}[Grid shift] The grid shift $\grid \subset \agrid^{\Z^2}$ is the SFT defined on the Wang tile set $\agrid$ shown in Figure~\ref{fig:grid}.
 A configuration of $\grid$ either contains a regular grid of horizontal and vertical lines, or contains no parallel lines.
 In particular, $\grid$ is a countable SFT.
 For each $n \geq 1$, let $\xgrid(n) \in \grid$ be the configuration containing a grid of side length $n$ with a crossing of grid lines at the origin. \end{example}